 For most anything in life, moderation is important for one’s ability to balance his or her multiple tasks and responsibilities on a daily basis.
-As technology evolves and computers become more integrated in the daily operations of individuals, businesses, and society as a whole, one’s reliance on the internet for unnecessary activities can become unmanageable and unhealthy.
+As technology evolves and computers become more integrated into the day-to-day operations of individuals, businesses, and society as a whole, one’s reliance on the internet for additional activities can become unmanageable and unhealthy.

 Those Who Work on Computers and the Internet

 Many people earn a living on the computer, such as programmers, internet marketers, and graphic designers.
 For these types of careers, computers and the internet are essential for life.
 However, many of those who earn a living through computers are at an increased risk for internet addiction because of their familiarity with computers and the internet.
 Some novice users of the web may feel intimidated by the wealth of information, programs, and tools that are accessible to them.
 However, those who are very familiar with the functionality of the internet and computers can very easily find that their knowledge and comfort with the internet reinforces their use of it for virtually everything in life.
 Although computers and the internet provide lots of convenience, there is no substitute for fresh air and sunshine, a fact that is taken for granted more commonly with the growing reliance on computer usage.
 The more comfortable someone is with computers, the more likely he or she will be to rely upon it unnecessarily for tasks, such as: